WeGo Star: History

 The train began operations on September 18, 2006, becoming the 18th commuter rail system in the United States, with a projected daily ridership of 1,500 passengers.
 The service launched with an estimated annual cost of $3.3 million, of which $1.3 million was covered by revenues.

 In the first month after service began, ridership failed to reach the projected goals, a situation which continued for several years, culminating with a financial shortfall of $1.7 million by the summer of 2008, of which the state of Tennessee covered $1 million in a bailout of the service.
 Financial difficulties continued into the next year; in June 2009, the service was nearly shut down for lack of funds until state and local authorities granted the service $4.4 million to continue service until 2011.

 During 2010, a third passenger car was added to all WeGo Star trains to accommodate increasing ridership.

 On May 2, 2010, the East Corridor line was closed because of damage related to the floods that hit Middle Tennessee.
 Flood waters pushed tracks off a concrete trestle over Sinking Creek in downtown Lebanon.
 This trapped Star trains at their Lebanon storage yard, causing RTA to suspend service until the trestle was repaired.
 MTA substituted chartered buses instead, picking up passengers at all stations except Martha.
 The line was repaired in one week.

-Following the Nashville MTA rebranding to WeGo Public Transit, the Music City Star was renamed the WeGo Star.
+Following the Nashville MTA rebranding to WeGo Public Transit in 2018, the Music City Star was renamed the WeGo Star.

 The COVID-19 pandemic in Tennessee in 2020 briefly resulted in the shutdown of Star rail service, but service resumed on June 15, 2020, with eight trains each weekday — two each way in the morning and two more in the afternoon.

 A proposed expansion of the system to Clarksville and Ashland City utilizing the Nashville and Western Railroad right of way is projected to cost $525 million.

 Operation

-Currently there is only one line, with six more planned to other satellite cities around Nashville.
+Currently, there is only one line, and this train service is the only public train in Tennessee.
+However there are six more planned to other satellite cities around Nashville in the future.